spryker/spryker-docs/docs/pbc/all/payment/unzer/howto-tips-use-cases/understand-payment-method-in-checkout-process.md

 template: concept-topic-template
 ---

-# Understand how payment methods are displayed in the checkout process

-Depending on your Unzer credentials type defined in the Back Office, the display of the payment method will follow a specific logic.
+Depending on your Unzer credentials type defined in the Back Office, the display of the payment method follows a specific logic.

 ## Standard type credentials